A No-Lawyer Guide to Selling Land

 To transfer land ownership properly without legal help, follow these steps:

-- Prepare the Deed Accurately: The deed must have correct information about the property and parties involved.
+• Prepare the Deed Accurately: The deed must contain accurate information about the property and the parties involved.

-- Sign the Deed Correctly: Both parties must sign before a notary for the deed to be valid.
+• Sign the Deed Correctly: Both parties must sign the deed before a notary for it to be valid.

 What legal and financial responsibilities do I have after the sale?